SABLE: Secure And Byzantine robust LEarning: Background

-\begin{itemize} \item \emph{Coordinate-Wise Median (CWMED)~\cite{yin2018byzantine}}.
-Median calculations have recently been studied over batching-friendly cryptosystems \cite{IZ21}.
+\begin{itemize} \item \textbf{Coordinate-wise median (CWMED)~\cite{yin2018byzantine}}.
+Median calculations have recently been studied over batching-friendly cryptosystems~\cite{IZ21}.
 However, computing a median even over a small number of values requires large computational times.
-For example, \cite{IZ21} reports that a median over $16$ $8$-bit vectors of size $9352$ takes around $1$ hour.
+For example, \cite{IZ21} reports that a median over $16$ vectors of size $9352$ populated with $8$-bit values takes around $1$ hour.
 The \emph{amortized} time per component appears more reasonable ($\approx 0.38s$).
-These results are promising (by FHE standards) and hint that more practical computational times may be obtained using further optimizations or by decreasing the precision of the vectors and/or the number of inputs. \item \emph{Coordinate-Wise Trimmed Mean (CWTM)~\cite{yin2018byzantine}.} This method performs a coordinate-wise sorting and then averages the ($n-2f$) coordinates between positions $f$ and $n-f-1$.~\footnote{Recall that $n$ is the total number of nodes, and $f$ is the number of Byzantine nodes.} Specifically, given $n$ vectors $x_0, ..., x_{n-1}$ of dimension $d$, CWTM sorts the $n$ vectors per coordinate to obtain $\overline{x}_0, \dots, \overline{x}_{n-1}$ satisfying
+These results are promising and hint that more practical computational times may be obtained using further optimizations or by decreasing the precision of the vectors and/or the number of inputs given to the operator. \item \textbf{Coordinate-wise trimmed mean (CWTM)~\cite{yin2018byzantine}.} This method performs a coordinate-wise sorting of $n$ vectors and then averages the ($n-2f$) coordinates between positions $f$ and $n-f-1$.
+Specifically, given $n$ vectors $x_0, ..., x_{n-1}$ of dimension $d$, CWTM sorts the vectors per coordinate (indexed with a superscript in~\eqref{eq:coordinate-wise.sorted}) to obtain $\overline{x}_0, \dots, \overline{x}_{n-1}$ satisfying

 and returns the vector $y$ such that